symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

-If you're re-rendering a field on the ``input`` event (that's the default event on a field, which is fired each time you type in a text box), then if you type a “space” and pause for a moment, the space will disappear!
+If you're re-rendering a field on the ``input`` event (that's the default event on a field, which is fired each time you type in a text box), then if you type a "space" and pause for a moment, the space will disappear!

-This is because Symfony text fields “trim spaces” automatically.
+This is because Symfony text fields "trim spaces" automatically.
 When your component re-renders, the space will disappear… as the user is typing!
 To fix this, either re-render on the ``change`` event (which fires after the text box loses focus) or set the ``trim`` option of your